RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 #**Deploy OCS On Cluster**

 Now that we had added an additional worker node to our lab cluster environment we can deploy OpenShift Container Storage on top of the cluster.
+The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
+Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.
+However we will leverage command line and web-console to show the progress of the deployment.

 Currently the lab from a node perspective should look like the following from a master/worker node count: